data-preservation-programs/singularity-metrics-dashboard/README.md

-# Singularity metrics dashboard
+# Singularity Dashboard

 ![Singularity metrics dashboard graph image](public/images/open-graph.png)

 This repo contains a frontend dashboard for metrics on Singularity.

 ## Stack

-- This is a [Next js](https://nextjs.org/) project made in Typescript
+- This is a [Next js](https://nextjs.org) project made in Typescript
 - A serverless function facilitates communication with the database
 - Both the site and the serverless function are deployed via Vercel